vanilla-project/vanilla-project.guide/_guides/php/package.md

 ---
-title: PHP Module
+title: PHP Package
 date: 2017-08-13
 tags:
-  - module
   - composer
   - package
+  - packagist
 ---

 PHP is a general-purpose server-side scripting language primarily used in web development.
 Originally created by Rasmus Lerdorf in 1994, it is now by The PHP Development Team.